-Now why were we in a rush to buy a house?
-Well we were really outgrowing the house that we were renting.
-The rent was super cheap since we were renting it from one of W’s relatives.
+Now, why were we in a rush to buy a house?
+Well, we were really outgrowing the house that we were renting.
+The rent was super cheap since we were renting it from one of Wes’ relatives.

-The house wasn’t bad and there was a huge backyard for our dog (we had one at the time).
+The house wasn’t bad and there was a huge backyard for our dog (we had just one at the time, but now we have two).
 However, the house was super small (there was no legitimate bedroom, our bed was in the basement) and then of course our neighbor turned out to be a psychopath.

 Long story short, we moved just in time.
-The person who rented the house after us ended up being murdered by the psychopath (our old landlord was W’s cousin, and he told us this).
+Sadly, the person who rented the house after us ended up being murdered by the psychopath (our old landlord is Wes’ cousin, and he told us this).
 Probably too much information to put on the blog so I won’t say too much more.
 I will just say that we moved out at the perfect time.

 We left the rental house as soon as we could because things were getting out of hand with the neighbor.
-We moved in with W’s brother and sister-in-law.
-We couldn’t live with them for too long though, mainly because they have 2 kids, and we had a dog with us!
+We moved in with Wes’ brother and sister-in-law.
+We couldn’t live with them for too long, though, mainly because they had two kids (they have three now), and we had a dog with us!
 We just wanted to find a house quickly, and moving into an apartment and signing a lease didn’t seem worth it.

 We gave his brother and his wife a couple hundred in rent, so we weren’t freeloading (we lived in the basement bedroom).

 So there we were, on the hunt for a house.
 We knew we didn’t want to rent anymore, and at the time we kept being told that the housing market had bottomed and that prices would never be this cheap (oh boy they were wrong!).
-So we found great deals on houses and there were a lot that we loved.
-We also had to keep an eye out for home insurance, such as cheap home insurance quotes by swinton.
+So, we found great deals on houses and there were a lot that we loved.

 We found a house.
 It was a little above our budget, but still well below what we were approved for.

 Even though everything worked out great for us, I’m not sure if I would have bought a house so young.
-We probably should have continued living in the house we rented for a little longer so that we could have saved money.
+We probably should have found another rental house so that we could have saved money.

 I’m definitely not going to say that I made NO mistakes.
 We bought our house with the thinking that I would get a job straight out of college (I graduated with my undergraduate degrees around 7 months later, still at the age of 20).